 While touring universities and colleges, D'Lo loves to engage students in dialogue around issues that matter to them.
 D'Lo's time on campuses is a great opportunity to bring together different campus groups and departments - Asian/South Asian, Women/Queer/LGBTQ, Creative Writing and Theater/Performance departments and other performance/comedy/hip-hop communities.

-The documentary by Crescent Diamond based on D’Lo’s life/work, Performing Girl, won the best short documentary award at Outfest 2013, and he was part of the Emmy-nominated mini-doc series THIS IS ME produced by Rhys Ernst and Zackary Drucker.
-D'Lo's tv/film credits include co-starring in the HBO series LOOKING as Taj, on the Amazon series TRANSPARENT and the Netflix series SENSE 8.
-This year he is featured in Sundance Fellow Adelina Anthony’s feature-length film BRUISING FOR BESOS in the supporting lead role of Rani.
-He also appears in various Buzzfeed videos, on the web series EASTSIDERS and DYKE CENTRAL and the upcoming Issa Rae/Project Greenlight produced MINIMUM WAGE.
+D’Lo’s life and work is featured in the award-winning documentary by Crescent Diamond, Performing Girl, which won the best short documentary award at Outfest 2013.
+He was part of the Emmy-nominated mini-doc series THIS IS ME and his other tv/film credits include co-starring in the HBO series LOOKING as Taj, on the Amazon series TRANSPARENT, the Netflix series SENSE 8, and BRUISING FOR BESOS in the supporting lead role of Rani.
+D'Lo also appears in various Buzzfeed videos, on the web series EASTSIDERS and DYKE CENTRAL and the upcoming Issa Rae/Project Greenlight-produced MINIMUM WAGE.
 His own web-series PRIVATE DICK is in post-production and set to be released this fall.

 D'Lo's writing has been published in various academic publications including Nitasha Sharma’s book Desi Rap: Hip Hop and South Asia and the anthologies, The Austin Project: Experiments in a Jazz Aesthetic and Troubling the Line: Trans and Genderqueer Poetry and Poetics and the new release of Monologues for Men of Color.